ADR-002: Use async-first architecture with asyncio

 Overview: Use trio, an alternative async I/O library that provides structured concurrency with its nursery pattern, stricter timeout handling, and better error messages.

-Pros: - Nurseries enforce structured concurrency more strictly than asyncio TaskGroup - Better error messages and debugging support - Cancel scopes provide cleaner timeout handling - trio-process provides subprocess support
+Pros: - Nurseries enforce structured concurrency more strictly than explicit asyncio task management - Better error messages and debugging support - Cancel scopes provide cleaner timeout handling - trio-process provides subprocess support

 Cons: - Additional dependency (trio is not in stdlib) - Smaller ecosystem — fewer third-party libraries support trio natively - Consuming projects using asyncio would need compatibility shims (anyio or manual bridging) - Planora uses asyncio, not trio — migration cost for the primary consumer - trio's subprocess API is less mature than asyncio's

-Why not chosen: - Adding trio as a dependency contradicts the goal of minimal dependencies. asyncio's TaskGroup (added in Python 3.12) provides the structured concurrency that was trio's main advantage, closing the gap.
-Planora's existing asyncio codebase would require unnecessary migration.
+Why not chosen: - Adding trio as a dependency contradicts the goal of minimal dependencies. asyncio's built-in task APIs provide the subprocess concurrency control orchcore needs, and Planora's existing asyncio codebase would require unnecessary migration.

 Option 4: multiprocessing